Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Schedule Analysis

-- On November 24 versus the Kansas Jayhawks, who rank inside the top 100 (No. 61) in our computer rankings, the Hokies secured their best win of the season, a 59-58 victory at a neutral site.
+- Against the Kansas Jayhawks, a top 100 team in our computer rankings, the Hokies secured their signature win of the season on November 24, a 59-58 victory.

-- Virginia Tech has tied for the 17th-most Quadrant 4 wins in the nation (seven).
+- Virginia Tech has seven wins versus Quadrant 4 opponents, tied for the 18th-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!